hard water stains

 Filter or Soften Your Water

-In areas with hard water, consider installing a softener or filter to reduce mineral and limescale buildup.
+In areas where there is hard water, consider installing a water softener or filter to reduce mineral and limescale buildup.

 Regular Light Cleaning